TencentARC/ConMIM/README.md

 ```

 ## Fine-tuning on ImageNet-1K Classification
-+ We finetune the pre-trained ViT-Base model with 8 NVIDIA A100/V100 GPUs as follows:
++ We finetune the pre-trained ViT-B/16 model with 8 NVIDIA A100/V100 GPUs as follows:
 ```
 CKP="./output/conmim_pretrained/checkpoint_copy-799.pth"
 OUTPUT_DIR="./output/conmim_finetuned/"